SandraCoburn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach method returns whatever we want from an array, we don’t need to use a return at the end. .map method  goes through the information and returns the data into a new array without making any changes to the original array.

 2. What is the difference between a function and a method?

+	A function can return a value and can be called anywhere in the code while a method can only be accessed by instances of the object it’s attached to.

 3. What is closure?

+Closures are functions that can reach out of their inner scope for free variables.

 4. Describe the four rules of the 'this' keyword.

+Implicit Binding -- whenever a preceding dot calls a function, this is whatever is at the left of the dot.
+New Binding --  When a constructor function is used, this refers to this object.
+Explicit Binding -- When we use .call and .apply, this is whatever is inside of the funcion called.

 5. Why do we need super() in an extended class?

+Super() tells the parent’s constructor of the attributes of the child.

 ## Project Set up